-While leaks and rumours are nothing new to the tech world, getting information about new Apple devices is fairly rare.
+While leaks and rumours are nothing new to the world of tech, getting information about new Apple devices is fairly rare.
 They don't tend to leak as comprehensively as a Samsung or Google phone - but we're gathering up everything we hear about the new iPhone right here.

-We've also got a separate round-up for the iPhone 5G talking about when a fully 5G iPhone may or may not appear.
+We've also got a separate round-up for the iPhone 5G talking about when a fully 5G iPhone will appear.
 We believe that the iPhone 12 will have 5G, but there is a chance it may be restricted to, say, the iPhone 12 Pro and Pro Max rather than being available on all devices.
+It may also be a separate, fourth device.

 Apple iPhone 12 release date